-In 2016, 27 million patients were on a Roche and Genentech top 25 selling medicine.
+In 2017, 137 million patients were treated with a Roche or Genentech medicine.

 The Roche Group – including Genentech – is currently the world’s largest biotechnology company.
 It provides medically differentiated therapies in oncology, immunology, infectious diseases, ophthalmology and neuroscience.
 Roche is also the world leader in oncology, in vitro diagnostics and tissue-based cancer diagnostics, as well as a frontrunner in diabetes monitoring.

 Today, the combined biotechnology, pharmaceutical and diagnostic expertise of Genentech and Roche is leading the evolution of personalized healthcare – the future of the industry where transformative medicines are tailored to individual patients – in a way that will redefine how patients are treated in the future.

-Founded in 1896 and headquartered in Basel, Switzerland, Roche Group currently employs 94,052 people worldwide.
-In 2016, Roche Group invested over US$ 10 billion in R&D and posted sales of US$ 51.3 billion.
-Approximately 80% of Roche's pharmaceutical sales are attributed to biotechnology products.
+Founded in 1896 and headquartered in Basel, Switzerland, Roche Group currently employs 93,734 people worldwide.
+In 2017, Roche Group invested over US$10 billion in R&D and posted sales of US$54.1 billion.
 Supported by Roche’s Swiss heritage and majority family-owned stability, the Group has been able to focus on a long-term growth strategy that has delivered meaningful outcomes for both patients and investors.
-In line with the Roche Group’s strong financial performance, the company has also consistently increased its dividends to shareholders for 30 years in a row.
+In line with the Roche Group’s strong financial performance, the company has also consistently increased its dividends to shareholders for 31 years in a row.